Author:

 Bessie Smith

-The first star in the history of blues and jazz, who left studio heritage and thus kept for posterity their unique vocal data.
-Today, Bessie Smith is rightfully considered one of the most influential blues performers of the 1920s and 1930s.
+The first star in the history of blues and jazz to leave a studio heritage and thereby saved her unique vocal talents for posterity.
+Today, Bessie Smith is widely regarded as one of the most influential blues singers of the 1920s and 1930s.

-Smith lost her family very early and grew up in extreme poverty.
-When the girl was 17 years old, her older brother helped her get a job. dancer to the Rabbit Foot Minstrels, where at that time another excellent jazz performer Ma Rainey.
+Smith lost her family very early in life and grew up in extreme poverty.
+When she was 17 years old, her older brother helped her to find a job dancer the Rabbit Foot Minstrels, where another excellent jazz artist was working at the time. performer Ma Rainey.

-It was she who noticed in Bessie undeniable gift.
-Rainey taught the girl vocal skills, and soon Smith began successful musical career.
+She was the one who noticed in Bessie undeniable gift.
+Rainey tutored the girl in vocal skills, and soon Smith began to successful a career in music.

-Throughout her musical career, Bessie Smith managed to work with such outstanding musicians as Louis Armstrong, Buster Bailey, Fletcher Henderson, James Johnson, Jack Teagarden, Joe Smith.
+Throughout her musical career, Bessie Smith has managed to work with such notable musicians as Louis Armstrong, Buster Bailey, Fletcher Henderson, James Johnson, Jack Teagarden, Joe Smith.

-As contemporaries later recalled, her singing was wonderful the fact that it completely lacked pathos, but at the same time it was an incredibly bewitching and passionate sound.
-Each performance of the star collected full house.
-Today she is rightfully awarded the title of "Empress of the Blues".
+As contemporaries later recalled, her singing was. perfectly It had no pathos at all, but at the same time it was an incredibly mesmerising and passionate sound.
+Each performance of the star gathered full house.
+Today she is rightfully honoured with the title "Empress of the Blues".

 Billie Holiday